 An insurance fund is a reserve set aside by a cryptocurrency exchange or trading platform to protect against losses from liquidations, unexpected events, or other risks.
 For more information, visit our Insurance Fund article.

-Tips for Managing Liquidation Risks
+Tips for Managing Liquidation Risk

 Set Stop Loss Orders: A stop-loss order can help protect your position by automatically closing it before reaching the liquidation price.